wordofwarning/wordofwarning.org/current/2024-haphazard/programme/index.md

 Fb <a href="https://facebook.com/PorcelainDancer" target="_blank">PorcelainDancer</a> · Insta <a href="https://instagram.com/porcelaindelaneyy" target="_blank">@porcelaindelaneyy</a> · X <a href="https://x.com/PorcelainDel" target="_blank">@PorcelainDel</a>
 <hr>
-**Sohail Khan** · *'Being Da Da'… Show me Home?
+**Sohail Khan** · *'Being Da Da'… Show me Home?*

-Being DaDa is lost… can you help them find what Home means… How do Worlds meet?
+*Being DaDa is lost… can you help Them find what Home means…*<br>How do Worlds meet?
 And how do we get to know the Other when they may not speak any language?

 Huddersfield-based Sohail makes work around heritage, the impacts of British colonialism & 'Otherness', and has made work for SPILL and National Review Of Live Art.

 YouTube <a href="https://youtube.com/@trilobitefulness" target="_blank">@trilobitefulness</a>
 <hr>
 **Thomas Daniel Byrne, performed by Aimee Williamson** · *Blast Off!*

-A burger comes to life inside a microwave and tells a tale of dreaming to become an opera singer, unfulfilled… Until now!<br>A 6-minute micro-puppet show for an audience of three — an intimate, lovely, silly experience that can be enjoyed by children and adults of all ages.

-Thomas is a performer, musician, and puppeteer based in Manchester who has worked with Horse + Bamboo, Dizzy O'Dare, Whalley Range All Stars, Handmade Theatre.
-His style is rooted in play and reconnecting with our sense of childhood fun and adventure.
-<a href="https://" target="_blank"></a> · Fb <a href="https://facebook.com/" target="_blank"></a> · Insta <a href="https://instagram.com/" target="_blank">@</a> · X <a href="https://x.com/" target="_blank">@</a> · YT <a href="https://youtube.com/@" target="_blank"></a>

-TDB https://youtube.com/@ThomasDanielByrne    Aimee Williamson  @aimeelilywilliamson
+A story of space travel, football, and friendship told through a beautifully illustrated ‘crankie’ scroll.
+A walkabout performance for two at a time — pop on some headphones and be transported…

+Thomas is a Manchester-based performer, musician, and puppeteer, Aimee is a Lancashire-based dance artist who loves folklore; together they make work for young people that is kind, highly visual, and immersive.

+Thomas YouTube <a href="https://youtube.com/@ThomasDanielByrne" target="_blank">@ThomasDanielByrne</a> · Aimee Insta <a href="https://instagram.com/aimeelilywilliamson" target="_blank">@aimeelilywilliamson</a>
 <hr>
 <small><span style='font-variant: small-caps'>[back to top](/current/2024-haphazard/programme)</span></small>